reynoldsnlp/W19_DIGHT390R/SCHEDULE.md

 * Read [wikipedia article about UNL](https://en.wikipedia.org/wiki/Universal_Networking_Language)
 * Read [wikipedia article about Pivot language](https://en.wikipedia.org/wiki/Pivot_language)
 * Spend at least 90 mins working on your chosen language pair

+#### Wed, 23 Jan

+* Create a github repository for your apertium language pair.
+  * To the extent that it is legal, all resources for your pair should be copied/linked in your repository.
+Create a README.md file to explain how to set up and use your translation system.
+* Spend at least 4 hours working on your pair.